Crusading movement: Pagans

 Trade in raw materials and slaves had long connected Christian and pagan communities in the Baltic region, although rivalry over trade routes often sparked armed conflict.
 From c.
 1100, intensified German colonisation and unequal access to resources triggered more frequent clashes between the Wends and their Christian neighbours.
 In 1146, while promoting the Second Crusade, the Cistercian abbot Bernard of Clairvaux encountered Saxon reluctance to abandon anti-Wendish campaigns.
 Adopting their perspective, he convinced Pope Eugenius III to proclaim the Wendish Crusade.
 The Wends' structured society—with principalities, towns, and a priestly hierarchy—eased their eventual integration into Christendom.
 (Note: The Wendish ruler Nyklot was the primary target of the 1147 Crusade.
 His son, Pribislav became the first Christian prince of Mecklenburg in 1160.
-Pribislav's son, Henry Borwin I joined a crusade in the eastern Baltic in 1218, while his grandson Henry I was captured by Muslim forces during a pilgrimage to the Holy Land.)
+Pribislav's son, Henry Borwin I, joined a crusade in the eastern Baltic in 1218, and his grandson Henry I was captured by Muslim forces during a pilgrimage to the Holy Land.)

 Further east, the Old Prussians, Latvians, and Curonians had long resisted Christianisation.
 They lived in rural communities led by strongmen who thrived on trade and raiding.
-Crusaders employed coercion, bribery, and promises of protection to gain converts among them; and papal legates sought to protect these converts from exploitation but achieved little.
+Crusaders employed coercion, bribery, and promises of protection to gain converts among them.
+Papal legates sought to protect the converts from exploitation but achieved little.
 (Note: Under the 1249 Treaty of Christburg, concluded between the papal legate Jacques Pantaléon and the Teutonic Knights, Christian native lords were formally granted the same rights as their German and Polish counterparts.
 However, following the Prussian uprisings of 1259 and 1263, the Knights limited these privileges to only the most loyal members of the native aristocracy.)

 The Lithuanians, largely taxpaying peasants under native lords, unified in the 13th century under Grand Prince Mindaugas.
 Baptized in 1253, he received a royal crown from Pope Innocent IV but later reverted to paganism.
-In 1386, Grand Prince Jogaila married Queen Jadwiga of Poland, becoming King Władysław II.
+In 1386, Grand Prince Jogaila married Queen Jadwiga of Poland.
 The subsequent mass conversion of Lithuanians to Catholicism eroded the Teutonic Knights' justification for crusade.
 In 1410, Polish-Lithuanian forces decisively defeated the Knights in the Battle of Grunwald.
-The Preussenreise waned, with the last non-German Crusaders entering the Baltic in 1413.
+The Preussenreise waned, and the last non-German crusaders entered the Baltic in 1413.

 In the eastern Baltic, Finnic peoples lived in small rural communities, sustained by farming, slave-raiding, and fur-hunting.
 Legend has it that Eric IX of Sweden led a crusade to Finland in the 1150s, but the earliest confirmed expedition was authorized by Pope Gregory IX in 1237.
-Danish Crusaders conquered Estonia in 1219, but by mid-century, German knights and burghers dominated the region's politics.
+Danish crusaders conquered Estonia in 1219, but by mid-century, German knights and burghers dominated the region's politics.